AdobeDocs/workfront.en/help/administration-and-setup/tips-tricks-and-troubleshooting/error-message-saml-2-error-primary-statuscode.md

 1. In the Powershell window, type:
    *Set-ADFSRelyingPartyTrust -TargetIdentifier "DOMAIN.my.workfront.com/SAML2" -SigningCertificateRevocationCheck None&nbsp;*

-1. `<li value="1">The "DOMAIN.my.workfront.com/SAML2" will be the identifier name of your relying party trust as displayed int he ADFS Management console.</li>`
+  1. The "DOMAIN.my.workfront.com/SAML2" will be the identifier name of your relying party trust as displayed int he ADFS Management console.

 1. Then run
    *Set-ADFSRelyingPartyTrust -TargetIdentifier "DOMAIN.my.workfront.com/SAML2" -EncryptionCertificateRevocationCheck None&nbsp;*